Bioresonance, testing, therapy and energy medicine

 Research into biophotons is based on the assumption that cells communicate with one another by means of “flashes of light” (photon radiation) at certain ‘resonant’ frequencies.
 Biophysics researchers believe that the biophysical level of the body controls the biochemical level and hence the structure of matter and the structure of organs.
 These complex concepts have been expertly explained in layman’s terms by the UK medical journalist, Lynne McTaggart in part one of her book “The Field” which includes interviews with several of the key scientists working in biophysics.

 The BICOM device uses frequency patterns taken either from the body in the original biofeedback mode or from substances that are stressing the body.
-When from the body, it either uses electrodes making skin contact or magnetic electrodes to collect information from deeper inside the body or from on top of light clothing.
+When from the body, it either uses applicators making skin contact or magnetic applicators to collect information from deeper inside the body or from on top of light clothing.
 The BICOM separates these waves into harmonious (healthy) and disharmonious (unhealthy) components.
 The healthy waves can be boosted and sent back to the body to strengthen normal functions, while the unhealthy waves are ‘inverted’ or turned upside down by an electronic mirror circuit before returning them to reduce their negative effect on the body.
 What actually happens is more complicated but the ‘inverted’ wave cancels the harmful wave that was stressing the body’s energetic system.
 You can see this effect at the beach where a wave reflected from a rock flattens the next incoming wave.
 The same electronic principle is used in noise-cancelling headphones for use on aircraft.

 A typical 60-minute session will combine several therapy programs, some using information from the body and some from substances.
 The altered information is played back into the body through a large electromagnetic mat that covers the patient’s spine.
 During treatment, the body is ‘stimulated’ when it resonates with the healing frequency from the BICOM.

 Example 1: Let’s say there are symptoms like a runny nose and a cough.
-Body secretions (saliva, mucous etc) can be used as the ‘input’ information along with an electrode at the throat.
+Body secretions (saliva, mucous etc) can be used as the ‘input’ information along with an applicator at the throat.
 These secretions have both healthy and unhealthy aspects.
 The BICOM picks up the energetic information from this, and then internal filters separate the ‘healthy’ frequencies from the ‘unhealthy’ frequencies, amplifying the healthy energy and calming down or cancelling out the ‘unhealthy’ frequency.

 Example 2: Toxins have no healthy aspect.
 Let’s say mercury stress has been detected.
 A homoeopathic vial containing the mercury information is used as the input.
 The mercury frequency pattern is run through the ‘mirror-circuit’ which inverts it.
 It literally mirrors the image of the frequency pattern and the mirrored frequency is fed back into the body to weaken or cancel the mercury information.